willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 Contributions:

 * Survey of visualisation methods for CNNs organised into hierarchy
-* Validation of the use of EBP on temporal network towers to understand features learnt by the 2SCNN.
+* Validation of the use of EBP on temporal network streams to understand features learnt by the 2SCNN.

 # Future work {#sec:future-work}